maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

   starting with value of the remainder after dividing the Payload Sequence Number by 32 and followed by sequentially increasing values.

-In the case of QUIC streams, the payload can be as long as the specified stream length and MUST fit within the stream.
+In the case of QUIC streams, the payload can be as long as the specified stream length and MUST account for the entire stream.
 As stream data is sent in the form of STREAM frames, the very first frame will contain Payload Sequence Number, NTP 64-Bit Timestamp, Monotonic Clock Timestamp, Payload Length, and MD5 Checksum fields, as well as some of the remaining payload data.
 Consequent STREAM frames will carry the rest of the payload.